Christian Kirk Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Matchup vs. Los Angeles

-- Kirk's 33.8 receiving yards per game in his six matchups against the Rams are 18.7 fewer than his over/under for Monday's game.
+- Kirk is averaging 33.8 receiving yards per game in six career matchups against the Rams, 19.7 fewer than his receiving yards prop bet over/under for Monday's game (53.5).

 Recent Performances

-- In last week's game against the Seahawks, Kirk racked up two catches for 43 yards (21.5 yards per catch).
+- In last week's matchup with the Seahawks, Kirk grabbed two passes for 43 yards (21.5 yards per catch).

-- Over his last three outings, Kirk has 170 receiving yards on 15 receptions (21 targets), averaging 56.7 yards per game.
+- Kirk has recorded 170 receiving yards (56.7 per game), reeling in 15 passes on 21 targets during his last three games.

 Kirk's Arizona Teammates